Nicki Minaj–Cardi B feud: New York Fashion Week altercation and aftermath

 On September 7, 2018, during Christina Aguilera's performance at Harper's Bazaars invite-only "Icons" party at the Plaza Hotel for New York Fashion Week, Cardi B lunged at Minaj as she was leaving.
-In a video of the altercation, Cardi B yelled "Bitch, come here!" and "I will fuck you up!" at Minaj and threw a shoe toward Minaj and at reality television personality Rah Ali, Minaj's friend and one of Cardi B's co-stars on Love & Hip Hop: New York.
-She was escorted out of the building barefoot, with her Dolce & Gabbana dress torn and a large bump over her eye, the result of one of Minaj's security guards elbowing her in the face.
+In a video of the altercation, Cardi B yelled, "Bitch, come here!" and "I will fuck you up!" at Minaj, then threw a shoe toward Minaj and at reality television personality Rah Ali, Minaj's friend and one of Cardi B's co-stars on Love & Hip Hop: New York.
+She was escorted out of the building barefoot, with her Dolce & Gabbana dress torn and a large knot over her eye, the result of one of Minaj's security guards elbowing her in the face.
 A photo of her walking out of the party with the knot on her head soon went viral online and the incident was widely reported on.
 Cardi B soon posted on Instagram, alleging that the attempted fight was prompted by Minaj liking comments about her abilities as a mother and speaking about her daughter, Kulture, whom she had given birth to two months prior.
 She also claimed in the post that Minaj had tried to "stop [her] bags" by lying about her and threatening not to work with artists who worked with her.
 Two days later, Minaj denied talking about Kulture, stating on Queen Radio, "I would never talk about anyone's child or parenting."
 She also described the fight as "mortifying" and "humiliating" and called Cardi B a "disgusting pig" whose career had been bolstered by "sympathy and payola".
 Days later, Cardi B reposted a photo of a young girl recreating her look at the party, joking that the girl "forgot the knot" on her head.